 Longwood, Florida: Cypress Methuselah - Burned!Also known as "The Senator."
 The biblical Methuselah lived to be 969, but the tree lasted way longer than that, an estimated 3,500 years.
 In January 2012 it was burned down by a crazy person.
-A large clone, and a sister tree "Lady Liberty," remain.
+A sister tree "Lady Liberty," remains.

 - 761 General Hutchinson Parkway, Longwood, FL